Rudhyar Archival Project

 If genius implies a kind of automatism — however difficult the conditions of the creative act may be if society is not receptive — talent by contrast demands effort.
 So does good assimilation of food require the effort of mastication.
 At the North Node — the symbolical mouth — one ingests food, whether it be physical or ideological.
 To eat well, which means prolonged chewing, is a conscious, deliberate activity.
 It requires a choice, a selective process.
 At the North Node, an individual builds himself up.
 He does not give out; he takes in.
 But what he takes in can poison him!
 He may be careless or greedy in his choice of food.
 If he lives in our present-day society, he has a hard struggle — if he wants to eat only healthful and unadulterated foodstuffs — and this is true at the intellectual-cultural level as well as that of body nourishment.
 This is the tragedy of our age.

-The Nodal Axis in the Birth-Chart
+The Moon's Latitude in a Birth-Chart

-In subtle contrast to our President's Moon situation, we find Charles de Gaulle's natal Moon in near maximal southern latitude.
+In subtle contrast to Johnson's Moon situation, we find Charles de Gaulle's natal Moon in near maximal southern latitude.
 The French autocratic leader, however, is what he is in terms of the past — his country's past, perhaps also his own (as a spiritual entity possibly incarnated previously in a position of political power).
 He has not been striving overeagerly to build up power.
 He has always taken for granted his identification with France's greatness.
 He sees himself and acts as fecundator and savior of his people.
 He may seem to have a fantastic ego; but, in a real sense, it is a superpersonal ego — and he has two or three times saved France from chaos.

 Lenin also had a south latitude Moon, but Stalin and Khrushchev had a north latitude Moon — and so have the majority of the national leaders now living.
 Bismarck, founder of the German Empire, had a south latitude Moon, but Hitler's natal Moon was in northern latitude.
 The great Hindu mystic, Ramakrishna, and his equally great disciple, Vivekananda, founder of the modern Vedanta Movement, were both with the Moon in a southern latitude; so was Sri Aurobindo, a leader in the cause of India's freedom — yogi, philosopher, poet — but Gandhi had his Moon in northern latitude.